 The conditions in which a potency sets to work are part of what it is to be a particular potency.
 Obstructions are reduced to a failure to meet the potency’s inherent activation conditions.
 Whenever those conditions are met, it is at work.

 While the activation conditions of a potency are part of its structure, they do not define that structure because they precisely do not account for the sourcehood of the potency.
-The nature of potency is not determined by these activation conditions.
-Rather, these conditions are determined by the structure of the source.
+The nature of potency is not determined by these activation conditions; these conditions are determined by the source.
 Saying that a rubber band is defined by how fingers pull and release it misses exactly what makes it a rubber band, namely, the way it responds to stretching by pulling itself back together.27

 Potency has this structure whether it is natural or acquired.
 Natural potencies, skills, and crafts are ultimately the same in this respect: